-After the 7 things I wish I would have done during my PhD, here is an opposite list – of things I’m happy I did, and I would recommend to others.
+After the 7 things I wish I would have done during my PhD, here is an opposite list of PhD advice – of things I’m happy I did, and I would recommend to others.
 It is also a bit of a “trip down memory lane” of this blog, as I realized I have written about most of these experiences before, but never connected them together.
 Enjoy!

 1. Choose based on people, not on project